The modern leader must know how the to lead remote teams.

 As of 2022, 2 out of 10 people work at a job that is entirely on site, and 8 out of 10 people work in a job that is partially or fully remote (Gallup).

 Perhaps unsurprisingly, 87% of people say that remote work has improved their work-life balance.

 In the last ten years, I’ve had the opportunity to lead ten different teams.
-But four years ago, I had my first assignment managing an entirely remote team.
+But six years ago, I had my first assignment managing an entirely remote team.